 After more shopping, cocktails, and some more cheese & charcuterie at my sis’s, we rounded out the trip with a reservation at the Farm House at Breckenridge Brewery.
 I enjoyed my last beer – “Buddha’s Hand”- for a while and dined on a cajun salmon dish with risotto.
 So freaking delicious, and I was so freaking filled and satisfied.

-Finally, travel day - Boo!
+Travel day – Boo!
+My last chance to be that foodie in Denver until next month.
 I had heard nothing but great things about Root Down, and what was really great is that they have one in the Denver airport!
 Nothing like eating crappy airport food!
-This place is AMAZING; the food is delicious and "fresh from the earth."
-From what I can tell, I don't think it would EVER disappoint.
-While there are 2 different menus between the actual Denver based location and the airport - I plan to go to the actual location when I come back - the airport had a fabulous selection and blend of both their brunch and dinner menus.
+This place is AMAZING; the food is delicious and “fresh from the earth.”
+From what I can tell, I don’t think it would EVER disappoint.
+While there are 2 different menus between the actual Denver based location and the airport, the airport had a fabulous selection and blend of both their brunch and dinner menus.

 I went a little unconventional and ordered the Cobb Salad with grilled chicken, alongside a glass (or two – who am I kidding) of Prosecco.
 It was so yummy, satisfying, and probably the BEST airport food I have had in a really long time, if ever!
 Side Note: This is the sister restaurant to where we went on our first night – El Five!

 As you can see I, definitely, did NOT go hungry while I was in town!
+I feel like I can, officially, call myself a foodie in Denver.
 So many cool places; hard to even scratch the surface on all the yumminess!
-Love to know all of your favorite spots in Denver if you have been or live there!
-Until next time!
+If you have been to the area, I would love to know all of your favorite spots!

 Here’s to a fabulous weekend!